JGiadaDC/Hepatitis_B/README.md

-# HEPATITIS B RISK PREDICTION APP
+# HEPATITIS B RISK PREDICTION APP (EUORPE)

 ### Description
-This application predicts the risk of contracting Hepatitis B (in its chronic and acute forms) based on factors such as country of residence, gender, age group, and year.
+This application predicts the risk of contracting Hepatitis B  (in its chronic and acute forms) in Europe, based on factors such as country of residence, gender, age group, and year.
 It is designed to provide predictive estimates using a machine learning model trained with epidemiological data.

 ### Key features
 - Prediction of chronic Hepatitis B risk.
 - Prediction of acute Hepatitis B risk.
 - Interactive interface built with Streamlit.
 - Ability to make future predictions (up to the year 2050).

+### Ethical considerations
+This project is intended solely for educational and training purposes and does not aim to provide accurate real-world predictions.
+The raw data used in this project was downloaded from the [ECDC Atlas](https://atlas.ecdc.europa.eu/public/index.aspx).
+.

+Due to inconsistencies in data availability across gender and age categories, interpolation was applied during the creation of the final dataset.
+Additionally, missing data for some countries were replaced using averages or similar methods to fill gaps.
+These adjustments may impact the accuracy and reliability of the predictions.

+Despite these limitations, the project serves as a valuable example of how to train a regression model based on historical data while addressing challenges related to incomplete datasets.

 ### System requirements
 .
 Python 3.9 or higher